-- Over the next five years, industry revenue is forecast to grow at a compound annual rate of 14.2% to total £42.2 billion in 2027-28.
+- Over the next five years, industry revenue is forecast to grow at a compound annual rate of 13.3% to total £53 billion in 2029-30.
 As smartphone penetration begins to reach saturation, the industry will no longer be able to expand at the rate recorded over the past decade.
 However, advances in smartphones and technology, such as augmented reality and connectable gadgets, are expected to provide developers with new opportunities for growth in the coming years.
-(IBISWorld, App Development in the UK, March 2023). - ♦ Mintel forecasts that the value of the mobile device apps market will be £3,027.6m in 2022, a downturn on 2021's all-time record-breaking figure of £3,247.5m.
+(IBISWorld, App Development in the UK, October 2424). - ♦ Mobile will still dominate in ten years, with younger consumers anticipating Smartphones to be commonplace due to performance upgrades, such as on-device AI integration.
+New technology will continue to increase the need for improved infrastructure in terms of mobile speed and data use.
+Average monthly data use per data user on mobile increased by 24% in 2022.
+Younger consumers typically prefer to use mobiles for searching and purchasing, whereas older consumers lean towards use of larger screen sizes (Mintel, Future of Technology, July 2024). - Mintel forecasts that the value of the mobile device apps market will be £3,027.6m in 2022, a downturn on 2021's all-time record-breaking figure of £3,247.5m.
 2022 has seen competing time and attention from in-person shopping and socialising post-pandemic.
-Despite mobile apps' relatively low entry point in terms of cost, they also aren't immune to the effects of the cost of living crisis (Mintel, Mobile Device Apps UK, 2022). - ♦ The global mobile apps market was valued at \$604.85 billion in 2022 and is estimated to grow to \$1,700.75 billion in 2027.
-This will create an incremental growth opportunity worth \$1,095.9 billion between 2022 and 2027, which translates to around 182% of the market size in 2022.
-This represents significant growth opportunities for vendors.
-Vendors can continue to grow by leveraging the inherent growth opportunities available within the market while avoiding direct competition.
-(Technavio, Global Mobile Apps Market 2023-2027). - ♦ In January 2023, WhatsApp was the most popular mobile app for smartphone or tablet users in the United Kingdom, with an audience reach of 86.6 percent.
-Social media giant Facebook followed, with a reach of around 78 percent of the country's digital population.
-Google Maps ranked third with an audience reach of 71 percent.
-In 2023, e-mail services, mobile social media, and messenger apps were the most popular categories for smartphone users in the country.
-(Statista, Leading Mobile Apps in the UK 2023 by Reach). - The national organisation for this include: The App Association, Application Developers Alliance, ScotlandIS, The Business Application Software Developers Association (BASDA), and Creative Scotland.
+Despite mobile apps' relatively low entry point in terms of cost, they also aren't immune to the effects of the cost-of-living crisis (Mintel, Mobile Device Apps UK, 2022). - ♦ The global mobile apps market was valued at \$743 billion in 2023 and is estimated to grow to \$2,870.6 billion in 2028.
+This will create an incremental growth opportunity worth \$2,127.6 billion between 2023 and 2028, which translates to around 287% of the market size in 2023.
+This represents significant growth opportunities for companies.
+Companies can continue to grow by leveraging the inherent growth opportunities available within the market while avoiding direct competition.
+(Technavio, Global Mobile Application Market 2024-2028). - ♦ In March 2024, WhatsApp was the most popular mobile app for smartphone or tablet users in the United Kingdom, with an audience reach of 86 percent.
+Social media giant Facebook followed, with a reach of around 80.2 percent of the country's digital population.
+YouTube ranked third with an audience reach of 69.9 percent.
+(Statista, Leading Mobile Apps in the UK 2024 by Reach). - The national organisations for this include: The App Association, Application Developers Alliance, ScotlandIS, The Business Application Software Developers Association (BASDA), and Creative Scotland.